 Sean Elan: [05:01]

-Yeah, I think it’s, it’s an interesting conversation because, you know, we’re wildly transparent here, but I think that explaining value, explaining that your salary when you’re hired just to simply do the job you’re doing.
-So if you just knock it out of the park and do it your knowing you earned your salary, but that’s not how you grow, right?
+Yeah, I think it’s, it’s an interesting conversation because, you know, we’re wildly transparent here, but I think that explaining the value, explaining that your salary when you’re hired just to simply do the job you’re doing.
+So if you just knock it out of the park and do it you are knowing you earned your salary, but that’s not how you grow, right?
 That’s how you just keep your job.
 So the question is how do you grow?
-So you have to nail what you’re doing everyday and then go over the chief and say, look, I need more.
+So you have to nail what you’re doing every day and then go over the chief and say, look, I need more.
 I have more time.
 You know?
-So to us the poison is somebody that stretches their day out and takes all their responsibilities instructors did from their nine to five, whatever the hours are.
+So to us, the poison is somebody that stretches their day out and takes all their responsibilities instructors did from their nine to five, whatever the hours are.
 But really the winner, the home run is the person that says, look at three o’clock, I’m done.

 Sean Elan: [05:46]